Q: What microphone do you recommend for use with VO auditions at home?

-Because no other USB microphone has the clarity of sound that the AT-2020 USB has, because AudioTechnica uses high quality analog-to-digital conversion hardware (the circuitry that converts your voice to data) in their product, something that the Snowball and the Samson and other mics recommended elsewhere don’t.
+Because no other USB microphone has the clarity of sound that the AT-2020 USB Plus (+) has, because AudioTechnica uses high quality analog-to-digital conversion hardware (the circuitry that converts your voice to data) in their product, something that the Snowball and the Blue, Samson and other mics recommended elsewhere don’t.
 This means there’s no hiss under everything you record, something you are going to hate with those other mics.

-WARNING: Do NOT confuse the USB version of the AT-2020 microphone with it’s sister STUDIO version of the microphone: that mic is the same quality, but is the traditional XLR version, with no digital output.
+WARNING: Do NOT confuse the USB versions of the AT-2020 microphone with it’s sister STUDIO version of the microphone: that mic is the same quality, but is the traditional XLR version, with no digital output.
 It’s attractive because it’s usually about $60 less than the USB version, but you won’t be able to use it without some sort of bridge or digital connector.
-Make sure that you purchase the USB version – USB will be a part of the name of the mic: AT-2020 USB.
+Make sure that you purchase the USB Plus (+) version – USB will be a part of the name of the mic: AT-2020 USB.

 You can use any sound software with this microphone (except for ProTools, whose hardware usually requires a standard, XLR-connected studio mic) – I suggest Audacity for a lightweight, fast and agile piece of software.
 Get more details on the VO Software page.

 And that’s it!
 Don’t purchase the Snowball or the Yeti or anything else they try to sell you.
 Seriously.
 There’s a reason those mics are cheaper.
 They’re cute, but they don’t sound all that great.